The Singleton

 "Yeah."

-"Good.
-That's the whole game.
+"That is the whole game.
 See you Saturday."

 She texted back: *Come see the kids.*